adaltas/node-nikita/docs/content/about/tutorial.md

 *Learn how to activate pretty reporting and detailed logs written in Markdown.*

 So far, the action callback was used to catch errors and status and to manually output a message to the user with the `console.info` JavaScript function.
 This process is automatically managed by the `nikita.log.cli` action.
-A message is printed to the user terminal whenever the `header` option is present:
+A message is printed to the user terminal whenever the `header` config is present:

 ```js
 require('nikita')